TITLE 59: MENTAL HEALTH

-Medical Necessity or Medically Necessary − An LPHA has determined through assessment that a client has a diagnosis of mental illness or serious emotional disorder as defined in the ICD-9-CM or DSM-IV that has resulted in a significant impairment in the client's level of functioning in at least one major life functional area and needs one or more mental health services that are identified in the Mental Health Assessment and ITP to stabilize the client's functioning, or to restore or rehabilitate the client to a maximum level of life functioning.
-For clients under the age of 21, medical necessity or medically necessary may additionally mean that the client has more than one documented criteria of a mental illness or serious emotional disorder as listed in the DSM-IV that is likely to impact the client's level of role functioning across critical life areas and needs a Medicaid reimbursable Part 132 mental health service recommended by the completion of an approved Healthy Kids screen by a physician or the completion of a Mental Health Assessment and included in an ITP that could not have been omitted without adversely affecting the client's level of functioning.
+Medical Necessity or Medically Necessary − An LPHA has determined through assessment that a Client has a diagnosis of mental illness or serious emotional disorder as defined in the ICD-10-CM or DSM-5 that has resulted in a significant impairment in the Client's level of functioning in at least one major life functional area and needs one or more mental health services that are identified in the Mental Health Assessment and ITP to stabilize the Client's functioning, or to restore or rehabilitate the Client to a maximum level of life functioning.
+For Clients under the age of 21, medical necessity or medically necessary may additionally mean that the Client has more than one documented criteria of a mental illness or serious emotional disorder as listed in the DSM-5 that is likely to impact the Client's level of role functioning across critical life areas and needs a Medicaid reimbursable Part 132 mental health service recommended by the completion of an approved Healthy Kids screen by a physician or the completion of a Mental Health Assessment and included in an ITP that could not have been omitted without adversely affecting the Client's level of functioning.

 Mental Health Setting A location, public or private, in a group or individual practice, in a mental health center, hospital or clinic where services intended to reduce symptoms of mental illness are provided to persons with mental illness.

-Mental Illness − A mental or emotional disorder diagnosis contained in the DSM-IV or ICD-9-CM or, for clients under age 21, symptoms of mental illness that are likely to impact the client's level of role function across critical life areas, authorized by the public payer funding the services under this Part and the condition that will be the main focus of treatment for services under this Part.
+Mental Illness − A mental or emotional disorder diagnosis contained in the DSM-5 or ICD-10-CM or, for Clients under age 21, symptoms of mental illness that are likely to impact the Client's level of role function across critical life areas, authorized by the Public Payer funding the services under this Part and the condition that will be the main focus of treatment for services under this Part.
 Mental illness does not include organic disorders such as dementia and those associated with known or unknown physical conditions such as hallucinosis, amnestic disorder and delirium; psychoactive substance induced organic mental disorders; and mental retardation or psychoactive substance use disorders.